yonkahlon/Zenject/README.md

 3.7 (Jan 31, 2016)
 - Changed to not bother parenting transforms to the CompositionRoot object by default (This is still optional with a checkbox however)
-- Added string parameter to BindGameObjectFactory method to allow specifying the name of an empty GameObject to use for organization
+- Added string parameter to BindMonoBehaviourFactory method to allow specifying the name of an empty GameObject to use for organization
 - Changed FacadeFactory to inherit from IFactory
 - Changed GlobalCompositionRoot to initialize using Unity's new [RuntimeInitializeOnLoadMethod] attribute
 - Added easier ability to validate specific scenes from the command line outside of Unity